apperph/devops-technical-challenge/README.md

 ## Basics
 **The rules of this challenge is simple**

-* Please commit all your scripts and templates on AWS CodeCommit repository.
-(AWS account will be provided by Apper).
+* Please commit all your scripts and templates on your Github repository(s).
 &nbsp;
 * What you will build should satisfy the challenge statement/requirements.
 &nbsp;